-Additional benefits of Office 365 include Excel’s “XLOOKUP,” the successor to the “VLOOKUP” formula; real-time collaboration across PCs for Excel, laptops and mobile; Word’s writing assistant; dictation and the upcoming ability to upload audio files for automatic transcription.
+Additional benefits of Office 365 include Excel’s “XLOOKUP,” the successor to the “VLOOKUP” formula; real-time collaboration across PCs for Excel, laptops, and mobile; Word’s writing assistant; dictation and the upcoming ability to upload audio files for automatic transcription.
 Artificial Intelligence (AI) and Machine Learning have been added to advance creativity and innovation, providing employees real-time collaboration across applications.
-Microsoft Office 2019 or Office 365 provide the peace of mind that comes with knowing your business will not only be productive, but safe.
+Microsoft Office 2019 or Office 365 provides the peace of mind that comes with knowing your business will not only be productive but also safe.

 Need a few more reasons to switch to the new Microsoft Office 2019 or Office 365?

 Below are our three major concerns for businesses currently running Office 2010 today:

 Outdated technology leaves a business at risk.
 The manufacturer (Microsoft) will no longer provide updates, patches, or security enhancements.
 Additionally, they will no longer provide support if issues arise.
 The lack of support or attention creates a whole new set of vulnerabilities to be exploited.
 Lastly, the lack of available updates can harm productivity for businesses and employees, slowing performance to a crawl.

 At Clare Computer Solutions, we believe every business is NOT the same, and no solution should be built upon a one-size-fits-all approach to technology.
 The needs for each business vary widely.
 Office 365 offers various plan options to meet business needs.
 Choosing the wrong plan can lead to problems down the road.
 It is important to take the time to work with an expert to properly select the right plan for your business.

 - Lack of Security